dinomyte72/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 ### Calculate and report the total number of missing values in the dataset
+This code chunk calculates the number of missing values in the steps column:

 ```r
 numMissingValues <- length(which(is.na(activityData$steps)))